AmiraSayedMohamed/Bluetooth-Robot_Car/README.md

 - **Bluetooth module**
 - **Battery (12V)**

+## Application used to control you Car-Robot using a mobile
-- then i have used an application Arduino Bluetooth  Control
+- Arduino Bluetooth  Control
+- OR
+- RemoteXY

 ## Code